finischer/the-genius/README.md

 ### Additional hints

-Prisma will run on Port: 4466
+Prisma will run on Port: 4466.
-Webiste will run on Port: 3000
+Website will run on Port: 3000.
-MongoDB will run on Port: 27017
+MongoDB will run on Port: 27017.